Engage. Encourage. Empower.

 Justice For Vets has mentoring resources available to all members of the veterans treatment court team.

-NEW ONLINE MENTOR PROFESSIONAL DEVELOPMENT
+ONLINE MENTOR TRAINING

 These free modules were developed in partnership with Psycharmor Institute and are designed to provide you with critical fundamentals necessary to be an effective mentor or incorporate mentoring in your veterans treatment court program.